seek-oss/logger/docs/testing.md

 ## `createDestination`

-`@seek/logger` now bundles a convenient mechanism for recording logging calls.
-This is built on Pino's support for customisable [destinations].
+`@seek/logger` now bundles a convenient mechanism for recording logging calls, built on Pino's support for customisable [destinations].

 [destinations]: https://github.com/pinojs/pino/blob/v9.2.1/docs/api.md#destination

-In practice, this may look like the following:
+In practice, this looks like the following:

 ```typescript
 import createLogger, { createDestination } from '@seek/logger';